 Recommended Sublimation Printer

-We recommend the Sawgrass SG-500 printer.
+We recommend the Sawgrass SG-500 as the best sublimation printer for beginners.
 It has the fastest printing speed at 45 seconds.
 The beauty of this printer is its auto maintenance, plug-and-play feature, and 2-year warranty and support.

 Sawgrass SG-500 printer has free one-on-one onboarding support.